-With online and on-site classes as well as rolling admission and multiple start dates each term, we make it easy to fit education into your life.
+With online and hybrid classes as well as rolling admission and multiple start dates each term, we make it easy to fit education into your life.
 Plus, we offer flexible transfer credit options and fast paths to credit, including credit for military experience, prior learning, and learning on the job.

 Nearly all of UMUC's programs are available fully online.
-Select programs require some on-site courses or an on-site residency.
+Select programs require some hybrid courses or an on-site residency.
 Programs that require an on-site component have those requirements clearly listed on the degree webpage and in the catalog.